 If foot traffic in your business is down, plan an event.
 Partner with a local business to offer an incentive for customers who arrive between certain times.
-For example – if your business offers Lemon Cookie in flower form, give out complimentary lemon cookies from a local bakery when customers purchase a half an ounce or more of Lemon Cookie flower.

 Most newsletters suck.
 Your business’ newsletter doesn’t have to.
 Encourage your internal team to create content for your company’s newsletter.
 Share customer success stories.
-Build an email list of medical patients who have only shopped with you once or twice.
+Build an email list of customers who have only shopped with you once or twice.
 Send your newsletter to that list too and see what your open rates are.

 Your customers are the lifeline of your business.
 Transform customer complaints and praise into business opportunities by using your email marketing software to send out customer surveys.
-Dispensary stakeholders can also have one-to-one relationships with customers.
+Business stakeholders can also have one-to-one relationships with customers.

 Corporate Social Responsibility